Inverse problem in the calculus of variations -- functional and antiexact forms: Acknowledgments

 \section{Acknowledgments}

-This research was supported by the GACR grant GA19-06357S, the grant 8J20DE004 of Ministry of Education, Youth and Sports of the CR, and Masaryk University grant MUNI/A/0885/2019.
+This research was supported by the GACR grant GA22-00091S, the grant 8J20DE004 of the Ministry of Education, Youth and Sports of the CR, and Masaryk University grant MUNI/A/1092/2021.
 RK also thank the SyMat COST Action (CA18223) for partial support.

-I would like to thanks prof. Vladimir Matveev and all of his group in Jena for the invitation and inspiring discussions.
+I want to thank prof. Vladimir Matveev and all of his group in Jena for the invitation and inspiring discussions.
 I also want to thank Josef \v{S}ilhan for continuous support.